chchshshhh/FRD-Net/README.md

 # FRD-Net for Image Manipulation Localization
-**AAAI 2026 – Amplifying Discrepancies: Exploiting Macro and Micro Inconsistencies for Image Manipulation Localization (Supplementary Material)**
+**AAAI 2026 – Amplifying Discrepancies: Exploiting Macro and Micro Inconsistencies for Image Manipulation Localization **

 This repository contains the code and configuration files used in our AAAI 2026 paper: